hydraulic-software/conveyor/guidebook/docs/configs/electron.md

 ## App resources

-The stdlib `electron.conf` file will import the following files to your `resources/app` directory:
+The default config imported from `/stdlib/electron/electron.conf` will import the following files to your `resources/app` directory:

 - `*.json`
 - `*.js`